-Social media ads are one of the most influential and quickest ways to reach a new, targeted audience.
+Social media advertising is one of the most influential and quickest ways to reach a new, targeted audience.

 Let's face it.
 With all the social platform's ongoing changes, it's harder and harder to get your content noticed.

-Paid social media advertising can help your content get more views, without worrying about the organic platforms algorithm.
+Social media ads can help your content get more views, without worrying about the organic platforms algorithm.

-While it may seem scary to go from an organic social media strategy (which is free) to putting your money on the table, advertising on social media can bring undeniable benefits.
+While it may seem scary to go from an organic social media strategy (which is free) to putting your money on the table, social media advertising can bring undeniable benefits.

 This guide will explain what social advertising is, how you can use various types of social media ads, and some valuable tips.